Proposal to list medical devices supplied by Medtronic New Zealand Limited

-PHARMAC has been working with suppliers in order to seek provisional agreements and this is the latest proposal to arise from those processes.
-We intend to consult on further provisional agreements with other suppliers for these categories over the coming months.
+Pharmac has been working with suppliers who responded to the procurement processes to seek provisional agreements.
+This proposal consists of the latest agreement to arise from the RFPs and we expect to consult on further provisional agreements with suppliers in these categories throughout 2023.

 Details about our proposal

 The proposal would result in 1823 medical devices being listed in the Pharmaceutical Schedule covering the following brands:

 - CSF Flow Control